Softy107/The-Cherry-Upright-Piano/README.md

 - 9 velocity layers with the same dynamic from the Alesis X series (light layers) + no vel layers version

 ## What is new in the remastered version?
--I completely remade all the samples, this time adding something extra to the bass notes -I also started using an equalizer to remove most of the annoying buzzing and key pressing sounds (Though not everything was possible, I'm still new to this)
+- I completely remade all the samples, this time adding something extra to the bass notes
+- I also started using an equalizer to remove most of the annoying buzzing and key pressing sounds (Though not everything was possible, I'm still new to this)
--Thanks to the equalizer, the piano now sounds a little softer, muted almost, which is what I wanted to go for this soundfont from the start
+- Thanks to the equalizer, the piano now sounds a little softer, muted almost, which is what I wanted to go for this soundfont from the start
--And I also tried to fix the annoying snap with each note, so now the audio should be much better!
+- And I also tried to fix the annoying snap with each note, so now the audio should be much better!

 # How To Download
 (copied from Indigo Upright Piano, still the same )